Thiokol-Woodbine explosion: Local

 In 1971, the only emergency capability in Camden County was the 25-man volunteer fire department in Kingsland, 12 mi southwest of the plant.
 Their fire chief felt the ground shake from the explosion.

 The Sheriff's department dispatcher directed him to Thiokol, and a towering smoke plume could be seen for miles.
-He immediately requested ambulances and equipment from all the surrounding counties, including Nassau and Jacksonville in Florida, but had no idea how bad the situation really was.
+He immediately requested ambulances and equipment from surrounding counties, including Nassau and Duval in Florida, but had no idea how bad the situation really was.
 Chemicals in barrels were still exploding when he arrived, and he commented, "It was just devastation.
 People who were killed were lying everywhere.
 There were woods burning all around us."
 The area was quickly evacuated because another building, with the same contents as the exploded building, was on fire.

 Co-workers and residents took most of those with non-life-threatening injuries to hospitals in their cars and pickups, while the severely injured were brought to the plant entrance where arriving ambulances rushed them for treatment to hospitals in St. Marys, Folkston, Brunswick and Jacksonville.

-Assistance was requested from the U.S. Navy, and four helicopters were flown to the Thiokol plant from Cecil Field and NAS Jacksonville after picking up doctors at Duval Medical Center, the largest hospital in Jacksonville.
-The choppers flew the most critically injured to Duval Medical Center (now Shands Jacksonville).

 Thiokol had a landing strip on their property, used by company executives who lived on St. Simons Island.

 All available pilots were requested to fly to the company airstrip to transport the injured to hospitals, the closest being in Brunswick.

-It was late afternoon before the last fire was extinguished, the injured were transported to hospitals and the search for bodies was completed.
+It was late afternoon before the last fire was extinguished, the last injured were transported to hospitals, and the search for bodies was completed.